What is the Average American’s Carbon Footprint?

 Here are some of the main emissions sources that contribute to your carbon footprint:

 - Food: Americans’ food accounts for a significant portion of their GHG output.
 The typical US household’s CO2 output is about 10-30% food.
-On a finer, per person scale, food-related emissions, or an individual’s “foodprint,” is about 28.6 tons per year.11
+On a finer, per person scale, food-related emissions account for approximately 20 percent.
+So, if your footprint is 20 tons, about 4 tons of that is due to food consumption.11

 - Household: People’s energy use tends to spike when they get home.
 This is understandable, as this is where the gaming consoles are, where you shower and cook, somewhere you always come back to at the end of the day.
 Nationwide, residential energy use accounted for 10% of CO2 emissions in 2018.
 Heating and cooling are some of the most burdensome, along with refrigeration and laundry.